nicorodriguezx/YouAudio/README.md

 - Ensure that the paths in the configuration file are correct and that the folders exist.
 - The application will check the clipboard every second for new YouTube links.
+- If an Excel file specified in the configuration is present, the application will download all YouTube links listed in it before monitoring the clipboard.

 ## License